-The reason we exist on this planet is because the earth naturally traps just enough heat in the atmosphere to keep the temperature within a very narrow range – this creates the conditions that give us breathable air, clean water, and the weather we depend on to survive.
+We exist on this planet because the earth naturally traps just enough heat in the atmosphere to keep the temperature within a very narrow range - which creates the conditions that give us breathable air, clean water, and weather we can survive.
 Human beings have begun to tip that balance.
 We've overloaded the atmosphere with heat- trapping gasses from our cars and factories and power plants.
-If we don't start fixing the problem now, we’re in for devastating changes to our environment.
+If we don't start fixing the problem - right now - there will be devastating changes to our environment.
 We will experience extreme temperatures, rises in sea levels, and storms of unimaginable destructive fury.

-- Join StopGlobalWarming.org.
+Join StopGlobalWarming.org.
 Together our voices will be heard!

 Action items - things you can do to help stop global warming.

 The United States, with only four percent of the world's population, is responsible for 22% of the world's greenhouse gas emissions.
 Here are things we can all do: